 Finally, a small amount of nerves means you’re alive – don’t expect to feel totally calm before speaking in public.
 Just channel that nervous energy into enthusiasm.
 Your audience wants you to succeed – give them what they came for!

-Share in the comments your favorite strategy for overcoming stage fright.
+What is your favorite strategy for overcoming stage fright?